ramgou2003/dental-lab-management/REALTIME_APPOINTMENTS.md

 - **Warnings**: Alerts if real-time is not available

 ## Benefits
-1. **Immediate Updates**: No need to refresh pages or manually sync
+1. **Immediate Updates**: No page refresh - only the specific appointment updates
+2. **Smooth Performance**: No full page reloads, just targeted updates
-2. **Multi-User Support**: Perfect for dental offices with multiple staff members
+3. **Multi-User Support**: Perfect for dental offices with multiple staff members
-3. **Consistent State**: All devices always show the same appointment data
+4. **Consistent State**: All devices always show the same appointment data
-4. **Better UX**: Seamless experience across all devices
+5. **Better UX**: Seamless experience with instant feedback
-5. **Conflict Prevention**: Reduces scheduling conflicts from outdated information
+6. **Conflict Prevention**: Reduces scheduling conflicts from outdated information
+7. **Optimized Bandwidth**: Only changed data is transmitted, not entire lists

 ## Fallback Behavior
 If real-time subscriptions are not available: